-The Unit's core research team includes its Co-Directors, Professor Andrew Chadwick and Professor Ben O'Loughlin, together with Dr Akil Awan, Dr James Sloam, and Dr Cristian Vaccari.
+The Unit's core research team includes its Co-Directors, Professor Andrew Chadwick, Professor Ben O'Loughlin, and Dr Cristian Vaccari, together with Dr Akil Awan, Dr Alister Miskimmon, Dr James Sloam, Dr Joanna Szostek, and Dr Jinghan Zeng.
 We currently supervise a large number of PhD students.
 For details, see the People section.

 The Unit's network inside Royal Holloway incorporates academic staff from the Department of Politics and International Relations, the Department of Media Arts, the School of Management, the Department of Psychology and the Department of Computer Science.